AnneH20/Blog-Application/README.md

     - If less than 5 words, display no description
 11. Migrated the project from H2 to Postgres (I hope!)
 12. Refactored to create `repository`, `service`, `model`, and `controller` packages
+13. Added validation for deleting a user/article (must have a valid username/title to delete)

 </details>